 - Your Chromebook has a supported GPU (most modern Chromebooks do)

-If Linux is not enabled yet, you can turn it on from Settings → Advanced → Developers → Linux development environment.
+If Linux is not enabled yet, you can turn it on from Settings → About ChromeOS → Developers → Linux development environment.

 How to Enable GPU Acceleration in Linux on Chromebook